 We recommend finding a solution that:

 - Maintains even temperatures.
-You’ll need to keep wax melted while you add any fragrance and/or color.
+You’ll need to keep the wax melted while you add any fragrance and/or color.
 A heating solution that heats wax evenly will ensure even mixing during this process.

 - Prevents overheating.
 Overheating can also cause discoloration—along with cracking, poor fragrance throw, poor glass adhesion, frosting, and rough tops—ultimately creating a weakened product.

-A great option for large-scale wax melting are malting tanks.
+A great option for large-scale wax melting is malting tanks.
 Solid wax is added to the tanks where it’s melted.
 The wax is then dispensed from the tank as needed and taken through the rest of the candle-making process.